 STEM professionals and professors slam California’s proposed math framework

-In an open letter, 600 technology professionals and college math and science professors, many from California, warned that efforts to limit access to advanced math and promote “trendy but shallow courses over foundational skills” would cause lasting damage to STEM education.
+In an open letter already signed by nearly 1,000 technology professionals and college math and science professors, many from California, warned that efforts to limit access to advanced math and promote “trendy but shallow courses over foundational skills” would cause lasting damage to education in science, technology, engineering and math (or STEM).
 It would also “exacerbate inequality” by narrowing access to high-income professions, the authors said.

 “We are deeply concerned about the unintended consequences of recent well-intentioned approaches to reform mathematics education, particularly the California Mathematics Framework,” the letter said.
 “While such reforms superficially seem ‘successful’ at reducing disparities at the high school level, they are merely ‘kicking the can’ to college.
 While it is possible to succeed in STEM at college without taking advanced courses in high school, it is more challenging.”

 The letter also takes issue with the framework’s proponents, who argue that students interested in computer science and data science can take AP Statistics and computer science in lieu of calculus.